Utrian/page_analyzer/README.md

 # **Page Analyzer** - Does the site have SEO?

 ## **About**
-You can check your site for SEO - [Page Analyzer](https://python-project-83-production-167b.up.railway.app/) (hosting is not working at the moment).
+You can check your site for SEO - [Page Analyzer](https://python-project-83-production-167b.up.railway.app/).
 This will add it to my site's database.
 You can also see the sites added by other users.

 ## **Install**
 If you want to download the application, use the following commands: